stanford-oval/cs294-homework-workdir/hw1/README.md

 This workdir comes with a `Makefile` to help you run the scripts needed to build the QA skill.
 You will need to configure the following fields in the [`Makefile`](Makefile):

-- `geniedir`: set this to the absolute path of where `genie-toolkie` is installed.
+- `geniedir`: set this to the absolute path of where `genie-toolkit` is installed.
 - `developer_key`: set this to your own developer key in Thingpedia.
-Follow this simple [instruction](instructions/almond-registration.md) to register as a Thingpedia developer, and get your developer key.
+Follow these [instructions](instructions/almond-registration.md) to register as a Thingpedia developer, and get your developer key.
 - `access_token`: set this to your access token in Thingpedia.
-Again, see this [instruction](instructions/almond-registration.md) for where to find it.
+Again, see the [instructions](instructions/almond-registration.md) for where to find it.
-- `owner`: set this either your sid, or your group name (letter, numbers, and `.` only; no space).
+- `owner`: set this either your sunetID, or your group name (letter, numbers, and `-` only; no spaces).
 This is used to name your device automatically, so we won't have conflicts among homeworks.

 We also suggest that you to follow at least one of the [tutorials](https://almond.stanford.edu/doc/thingpedia-tutorial-hello-world.md)